ImSwitch/ImSwitch/docs/imcontrol-setups.rst

 HamamatsuManager
 ----------------

 DetectorManager that deals with the Hamamatsu parameters and frame extraction for a Hamamatsu camera.

 Available manager properties:

-* cameraListIndex -- the camera's index in the Hamamatsu camera list (list indexing starts at 0)
+* cameraListIndex -- the camera's index in the Hamamatsu camera list (list indexing starts at 0); set this to an invalid value, e.g. the string "mock" to load a mocker
 * hamamatsu -- dictionary of DCAM API properties